kubeflow/website/content/docs/guides/gcp-e2e.md

 Follow these steps to install ksonnet:

+1. Install ksonnet as described in the
+  [ksonnet installation guide][ksonnet-installation].

-1. Install ksonnet as described in the [ksonnet installation guide][ksonnet-installation], choosing the relevant options for your operating system.
+    Choose the relevant options for your operating system.
 If you're on Linux:

     * Set a variable for the ksonnet version: